Wesleyan-Media-Project/fb_ad_scraper/README.md

 If your goal is to download the media from a small batch of Facebook political ads and you do not have the access token, you can use the [`FBAdLibrarian` R package written by Michael Bossetta and Rasmus Schmoekel](https://github.com/schmokel/FBAdLibrarian).

 Note that in either case, you will need to have the metadata --- the `ad_shortcut_url` field from the ad record --- as a starting point.
-If you have followed the instructions to successfully import the facebook ads into your MySQL database via [fb_ads_import](https://github.com/Wesleyan-Media-Project/fb_ads_imports), you will have the ads URLs in your database.
+You can find this field in the header of each ad when you search them in the [Facebook Ads Liabray](https://www.facebook.com/ads/library).

 ### SQL Backend